choderalab/software-development/STRUCTURING_YOUR_PROJECT.md

 The `tests` directory should be a staple of any package, and more importantly included with the package source code.
 Tests are just as important as the package itself as it ensures that code functions and gives the CI tools something to run to verify changes do not break something.
+This is also a good directory to put sample or toy data for your code to validate against.
+Try to keep the total size of these test data small as any new clone of the repo and every CI test must download this data to run.
 Please consider [reading our dedicated chapter to unit tests][unit_test_page] for more information.

 ## Help Make this Page Better